Leon Weinstein: Warsaw Uprising

 Weinstein was responsible for smuggling weapons into the ghetto.
 The Warsaw Ghetto Uprising began on April 19, 1943 when German tanks began rolling into the Ghetto.
 The resistance lasted for 27 days.

 Weinstein survived and escaped through the Warsaw sewage system.
 He crawled through the sewers for three days and managed to escape the Ghetto with six others who scattered in the non-Jewish part of the city.
 Weinstein was able to stay at a friend's house for the remainder of the war and worked for the Polish Underground Army.
 He would pose as a railroad worker to smuggle supplies and sabotage the rail system.

-Personal life
+Later life

 After the war, he learned all his relatives had died.
 At war's end, for six months, Leon traveled across Poland on his bicycle, searching one convent orphanage after another.
 After visiting many, he spotted Natalie and immediately recognized her.
 He was able to confirm the identification by her birthmark above her hip.
 Natalie was four years old.
+In 1947, he moved to France with his wife Sophie.
+They later emigrated to the United States in 1952.

+Personal life

-A few months later, Leon met Sophie, a survivor of Auschwitz concentration camp.
-They married and moved to France in 1947.
+He married Sophie, a survivor of the Auschwitz concentration camp in 1947.
 They had a son named Michael.
-Eventually, the family emigrated to the United States in 1952.
 Weinstein died in Los Angeles, California on December 28, 2011.